DitheringIdiot/dither-me-this/README.md

 ## Project Scope

-Static Dither will be built to work with static site generators, such as [11ty](https://www.11ty.dev/).
+dither-me-this will be built to work with static site generators, such as [11ty](https://www.11ty.dev/).

 ### The main goal